Rubenduburck/vim-alchemy/README.md

-### VIM-ALCHEMY
+### ALCHEMY

 > Convert stuff into other stuff

 ## Description

-Vim-alchemy is a powerful data manipulation tool for Vim/Neovim.
+Alchemy is a powerful data manipulation tool for Vim/Neovim.
 It provides a CLI tool for encoding, decoding, hashing, and various data transformations, integrated seamlessly with your editor through a Lua plugin.

 ## Architecture

-Vim-alchemy consists of two parts:
+Alchemy consists of two parts:
 1. **CLI Tool**: A standalone binary written in Rust that handles all data transformations
 2. **Neovim Plugin**: A Lua plugin that provides editor integration and calls the CLI